 Read more about this year’s participants below.

-David Maruzzella is the Collection and Exhibition at DePaul Art Museum in Chicago, IL.
+David Maruzzella is the Collection and Exhibition Manager at DePaul Art Museum in Chicago, IL.
 He was educated at New York University, the École normale supérieure in Paris, and at DePaul University, where he received his PhD in philosophy in 2021.
 He writes and translatess texts about the history of philosophy, contemporary art, psychoanalysis, and other topics.

 Natasha Mijares is an artist, writer, curator, and educator.
 Her debut collection of poetry, violent wave, is published by PANK Books.
 She received her MFA in Writing from The School of the Art Institute of Chicago.
 She has exhibited at various international and national galleries.
 Her work has appeared in Gravity of the Thing, Hypertext Review, Calamity, Vinyl Poetry, and more.